aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 ### The TramNetwork class

 The class ``TramNetwork`` is a ``WeightedGraph`` (i.e. inherits from it).
-It stores internally
+It stores internally either (object-oriented way)

 - stops and their positions (objects of class ``TramStop``)
 - lines and their stops (objects of class ``TramLine``)

+or (simpler way)

+- the dictionaries for lines, stops, and times from Lab 1

+Since these are internal implementation details, you can choose either of them.
+Whatever way you choose, you can build a `WeightedGraph` with

 - vertices, which are all the stops
 - edges, which are transitions between consecutive stops on some line
 - weights, which are the transition times between adjacent stops

-The simplest way to store the stops and lines is at dictionaries, where the stop or line name is the key and the corresponding object is the value.
+In the object-oriented method, the simplest way to store the stops and lines is at dictionaries, where the stop or line name is the key and the corresponding object is the value.
 (This comes with some redundancy, because the names are stored both in the keys and in the values.
 But it is more scalable, in cases where stops in different positions can have the same names: then the keys should be some unique identifiers, but the values can still be TramStop objects.)
 Notice that you need not store geographical distances between stops, because they can be computed from the positions of stops.
+For this, you can use the geographical distance function from Lab 1.

-Using classes for tram stops and lines may sound a bit redundant as well: why not just use the dictionaries directly?
+The object-oriented way, which uses classes for tram stops and lines may sound a bit redundant compared with using the dictionaries directly.
-This is in fact a possible solution.
-But using the classes helps make sure that each tram stop and line in fact does have all the necessary information, and it is therefore strongly recommended.
+But it has the advantage that using the classes helps make sure that each tram stop and line in fact does have all the necessary information.

-Most of the public methods are getters:
+The public methods that we need are getters:

 - the position of a stop
 - the transition time between two subsequent stops